MannLabs/alphatims/README.md

 ### Python and jupyter notebooks

 AlphaTims can be imported as a Python package into any Python script or notebook with the command `import alphatims`.
+Documentation for all functions is available in the [API](docs/_build/html/index.html).

-An [exemplary jupyter notebook](nbs/example_analysis.ipynb) (with the extra option `gui` activated for all plotting capabilities) is present in the [nbs folder](nbs).
+An [exemplary jupyter notebook](nbs/example_analysis.ipynb) with a default use case is present in the [nbs folder](nbs).

 ---
 ## Performance